 Practices can identify which RRMA they fall under at the Department of Health’s DoctorConnect website.

-Practices in any location will be able to apply in writing to the Department of Health to allow Medicare benefits to continue to be paid on equipment that will reach its effective life age or maximum extended life age where:
+Practices in any location can apply in writing to the Department of Health seeking Medicare benefits to continue to be paid on equipment that will reach its effective life age or maximum extended life age where:

 - the equipment has not yet reached its effective life age or maximum effective life age; and